mjpernot/rmq-metadata/README.md

  * Extract meta-data from the PDF file.
  * Tokenize and classify the extracted meta-data.
  * Summarize the meta-data and convert to a JSON object.
- * Insert JSON object into a Mongo database and save PDF to a Linux file.
+ * Save PDF and JSON metadata to a file.
  * Run the monitor program as a service/daemon.
  * Setup the program up as a service.